 Experience the beauty of the Norwegian Coast

-The ships have large observation platforms for unimpeded views of nature and wildlife; a majority of cabins have their own balcony; there’s a pool deck with infinity pools, Jacuzzis and bars; while three restaurants serve cuisine inspired by the destinations.
-Expedition team members are experts in marine biology, history, geology, ornithology, or photography.
+The ships have large observation platforms for unimpeded views of nature and wildlife; a majority of cabins have their own balcony.
+There’s a pool deck with infinity pools, Jacuzzis and bars, whilst three restaurants serve cuisine inspired by the destinations.
+Expedition team members are experts in marine biology, history, geology, ornithology and also photography.